RicoJia/ricojia.github.io/_posts/2026/2026-05-03-NDT-iEKF-Tightly-Coupled-Lio.markdown

 - The fused problem is better conditioned, even though global drift is still possible over long time scales.

 This example is deliberately simplified.
 In a real LIO system, the state includes position, orientation, velocity, and IMU biases, so $H$ is much larger than $2 \times 2$.
 But the conditioning story is the same: the lidar block may be weak in some directions, and the IMU terms help stabilize the update.

----

-### 5 - 1 Why tightly coupled LIO helps

-In a tightly coupled LIO system, lidar residuals and inertial constraints are fused in a single estimator.
-This is the main advantage:

-- The IMU constrains short-term motion very strongly.
-- Gravity makes roll and pitch observable in normal operation.
-- Velocity and bias evolution provide additional temporal constraints between scans.
-- As a result, the combined system is usually much better conditioned than lidar-only scan matching.

-However, tightly coupled fusion does not remove every unobservable mode.

-- Absolute global position is still unobservable without external references such as GNSS, loop closure, or landmarks with known coordinates.
-- Yaw is not directly observed by the accelerometer; it is constrained only through gyroscope integration, motion, and environment geometry.
-- In a highly degenerate environment, even a tightly coupled system can still become weakly constrained.